Stephen Jones (Australian politician): Political career

-Stephen Jones gained preselection for the seat of Throsby in late 2009, following the resignation of former Member Jennie George.
+Jones gained preselection for the seat of Throsby in late 2009, following the resignation of former Member Jennie George.
 He was endorsed as the Labor candidate after the intervention of the Labor Party national executive and he gained the seat at the 2010 federal election.

 Jones made his First Speech in the House of Representatives on 19 October 2010.

 In the 43rd Parliament, Jones served as a member of the House of Representatives Standing Committee on Economics, the Standing Committee on Infrastructure and Communications. and the Joint Select Committee on Gambling Reform.

 Jones faced a contested pre-selection battle to retain Throsby in 2013.
 In the long lead up to the pre-selection, a number of potential candidates from the opposing right wing faction of the ALP were floated including Mark Hay, the son of State MP for Wollongong, Noreen Hay and former State Member for Kiama, Matt Brown.

 When nominations were called in May 2013, after months of delay, the only challenger to contest the pre-selection was local nurse John Rumble, son of former State MP, Terry Rumble.
 Jones decisively won the rank and file pre-selection ballot held on 15 June 2013 by 90 votes to 47.

-Stephen Jones was re-elected for a second term at the 2013 Australian federal election.
+Jones was re-elected for a second term at the 2013 Australian federal election.
 On 18 October 2013, he was appointed shadow parliamentary secretary for Infrastructure and Regional Development.
-On 4 March 2014, Jones was promoted to Shadow Assistant Minister for Health after Melissa Parke MP stepped down due to personal and family reasons.
+On 4 March 2014, Jones was promoted to Shadow Assistant Minister for Health after Melissa Parke stepped down due to personal and family reasons.

-Jones was re-elected for a third term at the 2016 Australian federal election, after the Division of Throsby had been renamed the Division of Whitlam.
-He was re-elected at the 2022 election, becoming the Assistant Treasurer and Minister for Financial Services for the incoming Albanese Government.
+Jones was re-elected for a third term at the 2016 Australian federal election, after the division of Throsby had been renamed the division of Whitlam.
+He was re-elected at the 2022 election, becoming the Assistant Treasurer and Minister for Financial Services for the incoming Albanese government.

+In January 2025, Jones announced he would not contest his seat at the 2025 federal election, ending a 15-year career in Australian politics.

+While delivering his valedictory speech on 12 February 2025 in the House of Representatives, Jones alleged he was sexually abused as a child.